-A conference organized by the University of Montpellier on the cosmic creation of elements
+A conference organized by the University of Montpellier on the cosmic formation of the elements

-On February 11, Ana Palacios, astronomer and lecturer-researcher at the University of Montpellier and affiliated with the Montpellier Universe and Particles Laboratory, will give a lecture on the mysteries of disappearing beaches, particularly in the Mediterranean.
+On February 11, Ana Palacios, an astronomer and research professor at the University of Montpellier affiliated with the Montpellier Universe and Particles Laboratory, will speak.
+She is a specialist in astrophysical processes related to stellar evolution and the production of chemical elements.
 She will explore how these discoveries have transformed our understanding of the universe during a lecture on the mysteries of disappearing beaches, particularly in the Mediterranean.
-The lecture is part of a series of short lectures organized by OREME (the Montpellier Environmental Research Observatory) at Planet Ocean.
+The lecture is part of the OREME (Montpellier Environmental Research Observatory) lecture series at Planet Ocean.

 © NASA_JPL – James Webb Space Telescope